OpenTabletDriver/OpenTabletDriver/CONTRIBUTING.md

   by taking `MaxX` and `MaxY` and converting it into millimeter units.
 Please note that specs published by manufacturers have unfortunately been known to be wrong on occasion - avoid trusting them without verifying.
+- If you are the owner of the tablet submitting a new config for your own tablet, you may self-verify.

 ## Updating a Configuration